Does Local News Stay Local?: Online Content Shifts in Sinclair-Acquired Stations: RQ2: How does coverage of politicized topics differ after purchase?

-In summary, the analysis of the differences in embedding models trained on these transcripts offers clear evidence that stations owned by Sinclair discuss polarizing political issues more than ones that have not yet been purchased.
-While we cannot necessarily attribute Sinclair purchase as the cause of this coverage shift as it may be a reflection of shifts over time, it nevertheless indicates increasing politicization of local news.
+In summary, the analysis of the differences in embedding models trained on these transcripts offers clear evidence that stations owned by Sinclair discuss polarizing political issues more than ones that have not been purchased.
+While we cannot necessarily attribute Sinclair purchase as the sole cause of this coverage shift, it nevertheless indicates increasing politicization of local news.